click to read more

 Ango in the Mountains and Rivers Order

 The MRO is committed to protecting the spiritual integrity and practice of ango.
-We recognize the complexity of practicing in the world of family, livelihood and other responsibilities, and this is particularly true during this time of Covid.
+We recognize the complexity of practicing in the world of family, livelihood and other responsibilities.
 At the same time, understanding the transformative effect that spiritual practice has on our lives, we emphasize the importance of entering regular periods of intensified training.
 All MRO students are required to formally participate in at least one ango each year.

 During ango, Monastery residents intensify their daily practice by increasing their involvement in the Eight Gates of training and participating in monthly sesshins.
 Home practitioners take up the challenge by increasing their Eight Gates practice at home and making contact with the teachers at the Monastery, Temple or affiliate groups.
 Each ango, participants help create a unified sangha by joining in at least two zazen intensives and engaging with Buddhist study and Beyond Fear of Differences / anti-oppression work.
 Participation in an Introduction to Zen Training Retreat or Zen Practice Retreat online with the Monastery are strongly encouraged for those formally participating in ango.